-Maximum Percentage Allowed: 15% of the Capitalization Grant

-7.5% (\$672,150) - Wellhead Protection Taking from FFY 2015 Grant:

-7.5% (\$672,150) - Capacity Development
+Maximum Percentage Allowed: Taking from FFY 2016 Grant: 15% of the Capitalization Grant 7.5% (\$631,725) - Wellhead Protection 7.5% (\$631,725) - Capacity Development a) Wellhead Protection

 The DPH uses this set-aside for wellhead protection and capacity development activities.
 The Wellhead Protection Program will use 7.5% of the set-aside funds and the Capacity Development Program will use the remaining 7.5%.
 Each program is described below.